rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 * Update Chess Notation
   * If two or more identical pieces can move to the same square, need to write which one is moving
 * Update Evaluations
-  * Improving the Evaluation function will improve the effictiveness of the alpha-beta pruning, and will give better moves.
+  * Improving the Evaluation function will improve the effectiveness of the alpha-beta pruning, and will give better moves.
     * Ex.
 Knight outpost, X-ray on king, doubled pawns, rook on empty file, etc.
 * Filter the valid moves such that the AI cannot make a move that leaves it in check.
 * Flip the board around after each turn so the top player has an easier time reading the position.
 (Think about how it actually looks when you're playing a real chess game over the board).